-- DigiMat Pre: Ada’s World : pre/early school.
+- DigiMat Pre: pre/early school.

-- DigiMat School (this site): from school to university.
+- DigiMat School: basic school to university.

 - DigiMat Pro: top professional level: FEniCS-HPC.

 DigiMat School Song

 DigiMat Encyclopedia collects course material supporting the above programs including DigiMat on another platform under construction.

 To get a jump start go to Get Started.

 Calculus formed by Leibniz and Newton in the late 17th century is the mathematics of change driving the scientific and industrial revolution, which in different forms is the main subject of both school and university mathematics.

 The Calculus of the digital society is Digital Calculus or DigiMat.